Push sum with transmission failures: Introduction

-There is a strong research effort to understand the performance of these averaging methods while incorporating deficiencies of the communication channels.
-Such limitations include packet delays \cite{bliman2008average}, packet drops \cite{fagnani2009average}, changing connection topology \cite{ren2005consensus}, \cite{matei2013markovgraph}, limited or noisy communications \cite{huang2009noisymeasurements},\cite{bauso2009boundeddisturbance} or multiple of these \cite{nedic2010constrained}.
+There is a strong research effort to understand the performance of these averaging methods taking into account the deficiencies of the communication channels.
+Such limitations include packet delays \cite{bliman2008average}, packet drops \cite{fagnani2009average}, changing connection topology \cite{ren2005consensus}, \cite{matei2013markovgraph}, limited or noisy communications \cite{huang2009noisymeasurements}, \cite{bauso2009boundeddisturbance} or several of these \cite{nedic2010constrained}.
 The issue we currently focus on is the presence of transmission failures, resulting in some messages being lost.

-For a traditional consensus protocol, it is known that the consensus value remains unchanged, only the speed of convergence is slowed down.
-This is not the case for the push-sum algorithm, an error from the exact average is expected to appear.
-A clever solution relying on sending the sum of all messages that would have been sent in a classical push-sum algorithm was proposed in \cite{vaidya2012robust}.
+In (asynchronous versions of) standard consensus protocols, the emitter of a message does not change its state, so the loss of a message is equivalent to the absence of communication.
+In particular, when all messages have the same probability of being lost, message losses only slow down the process without affecting the distribution of the end result.
+By contrast, the emitter of a message in a push-sum algorithm does change its state, so the undetected loss of a message is not equivalent to an absence of communication and will result in an additional error.
+A clever correction mechanism relying on sending the sum of all messages that would have been sent in the push-sum algorithm was proposed in \cite{vaidya2012robust}.
 However, this method requires additional capabilities for the nodes; they need to have local identifiers for each potential neighbor, and also an extra memory slot for each communication link.

+In this work, we restrict our attention to methods that do not use identifiers, large number of variables, or global information about the graph: We analyze the convergence and performance of the original push-sum algorithm in the presence of transmission failures without any corrective mechanism, similarly to what was done for asynchronous directed versions of standard consensus in \cite{frasca2013large}.
+We also compare the error performance of the push-sum algorithm and a comparable version of standard consensus on directed networks with packet losses.
+Note that for push-sum, errors are caused solely by packet losses, while for the other algorithm, errors are caused solely by the directed character of the network.